hrcn81/Torrent-Power/Key Points/Pg_9.md

-1. functions of transformer oil,its constituents,and methods of reactiving deteriorated transformer oil
+* 1. functions of transformer oil,its constituents,and methods of reactiving deteriorated transformer oil

-# Transformer Oil

 ## Functions of Transformer Oil